Henrikkittang/ReSolve/readme.md

 - Add a system for mvp matrecies, define stuff by default in pixel space
 - Add glfw events to the event system via callback functions
 - I maybe want the applicaton class to own the raw window pointer and have a renderwindow wrapped around it and sent to the scenes without ever modifying it
+- Have a diffrent scene system based on caching and maps rather than a stack
+- Be able to send data to scenes
+- Send data through events?